canonical/postgresql-k8s-operator/docs/explanation/architecture.md

 Pebble `services` are configured through [layers](https://github.com/canonical/pebble#layer-specification), and the following containers represent each one a layer forming the effective Pebble configuration, or `pebble plan`:

-1. a [charm]() container runs Juju operator code: `juju ssh postgresql-k8s/0 bash`
+* a charm container runs Juju operator code: `juju ssh postgresql-k8s/0 bash`
-1. a [postgresql](https://www.postgresql.owg/) (workload) container runs the PostgreSQL application along with other services (like monitoring metrics exporters, etc): `juju ssh --container postgresql postgresql-k8s/0 bash`
+* a workload container runs the [PostgreSQL application](https://www.postgresql.org/) along with other services (like monitoring metrics exporters, etc): `juju ssh --container postgresql postgresql-k8s/0 bash`

 As a result, if you run a `kubectl get pods` on a namespace named for the Juju model you’ve deployed the "Charmed PostgreSQL K8s" charm into, you’ll see something like the following: